 I climbed up the lifeguard stand, skimming the beach.
 A few surfers, hungry for good waves held my attention for a moment.
 So did the elderly man with his oversized hat and peach colored shirt, serenely and rhythmically moving his metal detector from side to side as he searched the beach for treasure.
 Were they as happy as I was at that moment?
 Few things feel as complete as this place.
 I felt a jolt of sadness trying to make its way into my head.
 This won't last, this won't last.
 I tried to chase it away and just observe what was in front of me.

-I held on to the moment for as long as I could before making my way back to the condo where my family would likely be buzzing with energy, ready to get outside and get the day started.
+I held on to the moment for as long as I could before making my way back to the condo where they would likely be buzzing with energy, ready to get outside and get the day started.

-A bike ride to our favorite farm was in order complete with lunch outside.
+A bike ride to a local farm on the agenda for the day complete with lunch outside.
 Beach Plum Farm is one of the most beautiful places I've seen and a favorite in Cape May.
-The food is carefully prepared with local ingredients and offers some unusual pairings.
-As we sat in the shade of a big oak tree on a damp picnic bench, looking over the red cabbages, scallions and fresh herbs, I thought about the recipe I'd made shortly before we left.
+The food is made with only local ingredients and offers some unusual pairings.
+We sat in the shade of a big oak tree on a damp picnic bench.
+Lost in thought, I looked over the red cabbages, scallions and fresh herbs, remembering the recipe I'd made shortly before we left.

 It's a delicious sweet and spicy combination with flavors and textures aplenty.
 Since turkey burgers can often be plain and boring, I wanted to give them life and infuse them with plenty of spices and top them with a fresh peach chutney and sliced cabbage.